lgrqvst/luhr/README.md

 ### Stretch goals (if I have time and energy)

-- [ ] Add some sort of story elements (cutscenes? dialogue? npcs? maybe randomize it?)
+- [ ] Add some sort of story elements (cutscenes? dialogue?
+NPCs? maybe randomize it?)